KennardWang/VTuber-MomoseHiyori/README.md

 # VTuber-MomoseHiyori
 ![Live2D](https://kennardwang.github.io/ImageSource/Project/Live2D.png)
 ### Where does the idea come from ?
 + Recently, I do some studies on Deep Learning and Computer Vision.
-At the same time, I realize that I can make a VTuber model which could simulate my facial expression via computer vision.
+At the same time, I realize that I can make a VTuber model by Unity which could simulate my facial expression via computer vision.
 After watching some tutorials I have made a fantastic Live2D model Momose Hhiyori, and becomes a VTuber successfully !
 ------
 ### VTuber Demo